SuryakanthRaibagi/The-QuizGame/README.md

 # The-QuizGame
 https://suryakanthraibagi.github.io/The-QuizGame/
-QuizGame for beginner level programmer to increase there thermotical and conceptual  knowledge using HTML,CSS and JS
+QuizGame for beginner level programmer to increase there therrotical and conceptual  knowledge using HTML,CSS and JS